joesan/plant-infra/pi/README.md

 #### Change the default password and the hostname

-It is a good practice to change the default password of your Pi, which is raspbian.
+It is a good practice to change the default password of your Pi, which is raspberry.
 To change the default password, do the following:

 Open a terminal windown on your local machine and ssh into your Pi with the ip address of your Pi: